Licensed under a 3-clause BSD style license - see LICENSE.rst

 return

-'all the stars have been excluded during the ePSF '
+'they have all been excluded during the ePSF '

 return